 Students will be expected to meet the admission requirements of the respective programs, take the requisite admission exams and provide appropriate admission materials.
 The two programs will make admission decisions independently.
 Students may begin each program in advance of the other or begin the two programs concurrently.
 All requirements for each degree must be satisfied separately, which includes passing the final examination for each program.

 The M.S.W. degree requires 60 semester hours.
-The joint-degree option in planning and social work reduces the total semester-hour requirement for both degrees from 110 to 83-85.
+The combined-degree option in planning and social work reduces the total semester-hour requirement for both degrees from 110 to 83-85.
 Students must earn a minimum of 38 semester hours in planning and have 12 semester hours of social work courses applied to the planning requirement of 50.
-Students can complete the course work in 3 years by taking 11-13 hours in summer school and averaging 12 hours per semester during the academic year.
-Students in the joint M.S.W. program take the Social Work Practicum in place of the Field Problems core requirements.
+Students can complete the coursework in 3 years by taking 11-13 hours in summer school and averaging 12 hours per semester during the academic year.
+With approval of the student’s Planning advisor, 3 hours of Social Work courses can be used to meet the requirements of the concentration.
+Students in the combined M.S.W. program take the Social Work Practicum in place of the Field Problems core requirements.